 - Satellite Structural Health Monitoring (S-SHM) using Satellite InSAR technology to monitor the structural movement of building assets and surrounding area

 - Pipeline flow rate monitoring using an Insitu collar (Limpet ©)

 The structural health of Infrastructure such as Power Plants and Pipelines are monitored, and alerts are raised when threshold levels are reached.
-Following a CNI event the disaster impact is assessed through plume modelling technology.
 A web based dashboard delivery solution is directly accessed by customers.

 Users and their needs

-The primary target users of the service are part of the Civil Nuclear and Energy sectors and first responder community.
+The primary target users of the service are part of the Civil Nuclear and Energy sectors.
 These include Operational Actors, Enterprise Risk Management Actors, Regulation and Policy Making Entities and Industrial Advisory Groups, Emergency Management Services, and Industry Consultants.
 Engagement has primarily been with UK users and stakeholders but there is scope for a wider market.

 Customer requirements include: